Kishtwar Airport

-Kishtwar Airport is an airport located about 3 kilometres north of Kishtwar near Chowgan Ground in Jammu and Kashmir, India.
+Kishtwar Airport is a proposed regional airport located about 3 kilometres north of Kishtwar near Chowgan Ground in Jammu and Kashmir, India.

 History

 Starting from 2018, the military airstrip was upgraded for joint use by the Government of Jammu and Kashmir.

-A 1200 metre long airstrip will be developed over 20 acres of land.
-The upgrade work will be taken up by the Public Works Department for which the Government has acquired land in Pochhal, Matta and Kishtwar villages.
+Kishtwar is proposed to receive enhanced air connectivity through the development of an upgraded airstrip under the Government of India’s UDAN (Ude Desh ka Aam Nagrik) scheme.
+The existing airstrip, currently measuring approximately 900 metres in length, is planned to be extended to around 1,500 metres to facilitate regular air transport operations.
+As part of the expansion, about 300 metres of additional land has already been acquired, while the remaining required land is expected to be acquired by the authorities in due course.
+Officials from the Airports Authority of India have conducted site inspections on multiple occasions.
+According to various reports, preliminary work on the project is anticipated to commence within the year, subject to administrative approvals and land acquisition processes.The Government has acquired land in Pochhal, Matta and Kishtwar villages.

 Military aviation

 The Indian Army operates a helipad at this site to carry out helicopter operations to far-off areas of Doda and Kishtwar districts.

 Civil aviation enclave

 The airstrip has been included in the UDAN scheme, launched by the Ministry of Civil Aviation and is expected to help the promotion of tourism in the region.